jimpouwels/game-engine/README.md

 When the active animation becomes `throttling`, the game engine will switch between sprite `spaceship-thrust1.png` and `spaceship-thrust2.png` every 0.05 seconds.
 This value has to be passed to the `AnimatedSprite` constructor.

+#### doOnUpdate and doOnFrame
 For each class extending from AnimatedSprite, you have to implement the following functions:

 - `doOnUpdate(float elapsedTime)`: Perform all the logic that is required to update the state of the AnimatedSprite (e.g. move the sprite across the screen or switch to a different animation).
 - `doOnFrame(float elapsedTime)`: Perform all the logic that is required to render the AnimatedSprite.
 For simple cases, you don't have to do anything here.

+#### Points of attention
+- An AnimatedSprite will never be rendered while it's in updating state.
+This means, that as long as the `doOnUpdate` function is running, that sprite will not get rendered until that function completes.
+- An AnimatedSprite will never be updated while it's in rendering state.
+This means, that as long as the `doOnUpdate` function is running, that sprite will not get updated until that function completes.

 ### Sprite